linden416/AWS_Linux_Server/README.md

 It explains everything you need to know about the application as was required<br>
 for the project submission.
 My Catalog Application repository is private.

-One notable change is the replacing of database ending from SQLite to PostgreSQL.
+One notable change is the replacing of database engine from SQLite to PostgreSQL.

 ## A summary of software Installed